webfactory/exceptions-bundle/README.md

 thanks to the URL that this bundle gives you:

     /_error/{statuscode}/{format}

 Predefined Twig Blocks
 ----------------------

+**Warning:**

+> If you use predefined Twig blocks you MUST install the bundle for [development and production](#installation-development-and-production)
+> environments, otherwise Twig cannot locate the templates on production and the handler will always return 500 errors.

 WebfactoryExceptionsBundle also contains some Twig blocks we find useful to quickly create helpful, user friendly error pages.